stla/DemingTOST_presentation_v0/index.md

 - Generally the estimated slope is near from $1$; we could use TOST instead of Deming, and gain a considerable power

-- Work: define a rule to decide when to use TOST instead of Deming
+- *Work to achieve*: define a rule to decide when to use TOST instead of Deming
+ - Testing $H_0\colon$*{slope=1}* ?  dangerous for large sample sizes and doesn't sound sensible: the impact of the slope depends on the range !
+ - Proposal: use a rule based on the difference between the two deviations at the boundary of the range